 - Expense report marked as “Low” due to “Medium Risk” associated at the policy violation level and an employee track record of good behavior

-What this example illustrates is that an employee’s ABI score is a combination of many different factors, starting at the initial policy level risk down to violation frequency and impact.
-High-risk violations can alter an employee’s ABI score 10 to 20 points while medium risk violation typically fall within a 1 to 10 point range depending on severity.
-ABI can only be made available when a sufficient number of expense reports have been processed and an adequate sample size is available.
+What this example illustrates is that an employee’s ABI score is a combination of many different factors, starting at the initial policy-level risk down to violation frequency and impact.
+High-risk violations can alter an employee’s ABI score 10 to 20 points while medium risk violations typically falls within a 1 to 10 point range depending on severity.
+ABI can only be made available when a sufficient number of expense reports have been processed and adequate sample size is available.
 For most companies, this typically takes about a month after launch.